AndrasKovacs/staged-fusion/README.md

 This is a small experiment about acceptably robust fusion in Haskell, using typed Template Haskell.
 You can find examples in [Benchmark](Benchmark.hs).
-In the rest of this file I do a moderately edited brain dump.

 ## Introduction